 ABOUT

-Welcome!
-I am an Assistant Professor of Finance at ESCP Business School, Turin Campus.
+I am a Tenure-Track Assistant Professor of Finance at ESCP Business School, Turin Campus.
 I have completed my PhD in Finance at Rotterdam School of Management, Erasmus University.
-I was a visiting scholar at Bocconi University, Boston College, and the Bank of England.
+During my PhD, I was a visiting scholar at Bocconi University, Boston College, and the Bank of England.

-My research investigates the role of financial intermediaries in the economy, with a special interest in housing markets, modern non-bank lending (e.g., FinTech), and corporate finance.
+My research investigates the role of financial intermediaries in the economy, with special interests in housing markets, modern non-bank lending (e.g., FinTech), and macro finance.

 CONTACTS